Mary Dyer: Dyer's return to New England

 The Quaker situation was becoming highly problematical for the magistrates.
 Their response to the increasing presence of these people was to enact tougher laws, and on 19 October 1658, a new law was passed in the Massachusetts colony that introduced capital punishment.
 Quakers would be banished from the colony upon pain of death, meaning they would be hanged if they defied the law.
 Dyer, Davis, Robinson, and Stephenson were then brought to court, and then sentenced to "banishment upon pain of death" under the new law.
 Davis returned to Plymouth, Dyer went home to Newport, but Robinson and Stephenson remained in the Massachusetts Bay Colony, spending time in Salem.

 In June 1659 Robinson and Stephenson were once again apprehended and brought back to the Boston jail.
 When Dyer heard of these arrests, she once again left her home in Newport, and returned to Boston to support her Quaker brethren, ignoring her order of banishment, and once again being incarcerated.
-Her husband had already come to Boston two years earlier to retrieve her from the authorities, signing an oath that she wouldn't return.
-He wouldn't come back to Boston again, but on 30 August 1659 he did sit down to write a long and impassioned letter to the magistrates, questioning the legality of the actions taken by the Massachusetts authorities.
+Her husband had already come to Boston two years earlier to retrieve her from the authorities, signing an oath that she would not return.
+He would not come back to Boston again, but on 30 August 1659 he wrote a long and impassioned letter to the magistrates, questioning the legality of the actions taken by the Massachusetts authorities.

 On 19 October Dyer, Robinson and Stephenson were brought before Governor Endicott, where they explained their mission for the Lord.
 The next day, the same group was brought before the governor, who directed the prison keeper to remove the men's hats.
 He then addressed the group, "We have made many laws and endeavored in several ways to keep you from among us, but neither whipping nor imprisonment, nor cutting off ears, nor banishment upon pain of death will keep you from among us.
 We desire not your death."
 Having met his obligation to present the position of the colony's authorities, he then pronounced, "Hearken now to your sentence of death."
 William Robinson then wanted to read a prepared statement about being called by the Lord to Boston, but the governor would not allow it to be read, and Robinson was sent back to prison.
 Marmaduke Stephenson, being less vociferous than Robinson, was allowed to speak, and though initially declining, he ultimately spoke his mind, and then was also sent back to jail.

 When Dyer was brought forth, the governor pronounced her sentence, "Mary Dyer, you shall go from hence to the place from whence you came, and from thence to the place of execution, and there be hanged till you be dead."
 She replied, "The will of the Lord be done."
-When Endicott directed the marshall to take her away, she said, "Yea, and joyfully I go."
+When Endicott directed the marshal to take her away, she said, "Yea, and joyfully I go."